Verlihub/lua/5.0/README.md

+Information
+---
-Here you can find a collection of LUA scripts for Verlihub.
-To find more scripts search on http://ro.4242.hu/cgi-bin/yabb2/YaBB.pl (Hungarian forums) or ask Google
+Most of these scripts were written for Lua 5.0 many years ago, that's why they have their own directory.
+To find more scripts use: http://ro.4242.hu/cgi-bin/yabb2/YaBB.pl

 Download Blocker (download_block.lua)
 ---